cblanken/cblanken.github.io/content/posts/SuperGuesser.md

     else:
         print(f"FOUND: {found}, MD5: {hashlib.md5(found.encode()).hexdigest()}")
 ```
-The program uses [pwntools](https://docs.pwntools.com/en/stable/util/iters.html?highlight=mbruteforce#pwnlib.util.iters.mbruteforce) to generate all the possible combiniation given our set of lowercase alphabetic characters.
-It then generates the md5 hash using the [`hashlib`](https://docs.python.org/3/library/hashlib.html#module-hashlib) library and compare it against the hash from the `hashes` list.
+The program uses [pwntools](https://docs.pwntools.com/en/stable/util/iters.html?highlight=mbruteforce#pwnlib.util.iters.mbruteforce) to generate all the possible combinations given our set of lowercase alphabetic characters.
+It then generates the md5 hash using the [`hashlib`](https://docs.python.org/3/library/hashlib.html#module-hashlib) library and compares it against the hash from the `hashes` list.

 ```
 $ python brute.py